AquaSat/AquaMatch_lakeSR/README.md

 **c_collate_Landsat_data**:

-This {targets} list collates the data from the Google Earth Engine run orchestrated in the {targets} group "b_pull_Landsat_SRST_poi" and creates "stable" files for downstream use.
+This {targets} list collates the data from the Google Earth Engine run orchestrated in the {targets} group "b_pull_Landsat_SRST_poi" and creates publicly- available files for downstream use, storing a list of Drive ids in a .csv in the `c_collate_Landsat_data/out/` folder.

-**Note**: this group of targets takes a few hours to run, as the download and collation process is quite time consuming, even with mulitcore processing.
+**Note**: this group of targets takes a few hours to run, as the download, collation, and upload process is quite time consuming, even with mulitcore processing.